daveabrock/daveabrock.github.io/_posts/2020-07-06-c-sharp-9-deep-dive-records.markdown

 ## Use `with` expressions with records

-Before C# 9, you would do the following to represent new state using immutability.
+Before C# 9, you would likely represent new state by creating new values from existing ones.

 ```csharp
 var person = new Person